 “I feel so guilty I almost wish this was over.”

 Having a “death wish” can be a normal reaction to the stress and resentment that comes with caring for a difficult loved one.
 It is not wrong to feel this anger, it is only wrong to express it in harmful ways.
-Recognizing caregiver burnout (BLOG) and seeking help is critical to avoid the harmful effects of burnout and anger.
+Recognizing caregiver burnout and seeking help is critical to avoid the harmful effects of burnout and anger.
+For tips on how to deal with stress check out our blog – How to Handle Caregiver Stress One List at a Time.

 - Reevaluate the situation – You may need to consider if the current situation is sustainable.
 For example, if live with your parent you might find you can not establish healthy boundaries.
-In this case it might be time to ask yourself if living together is the right choice.
-Check out our (BLOG) about when to move.
+In this case, it might be time to ask yourself if living together is the right choice.
+Check out our Memory Care-Is it really Time? to know when moving is appropriate when dementia is involved.

 You are not responsible for other people’s happiness only your own!